Philadelphia Flyers: Multiple makeovers (2014–2023)

 Despite having lost in the playoffs, the team had very high expectations entering the 2020–21 season.
 The NHL did not begin the season until January 13, 2021, due to the ongoing global pandemic.
 NHL divisions would be temporarily realigned due to travel restrictions, placing the Flyers in the East Division.
 The team managed to finish the first month of play tied for first place in the league, with a 7–2–1 record.
 However things began to unravel as the season continued.
 The team fell out of playoff contention by early March and would finish the season with the most goals scored against in the league.
 Management vowed to address the issues the team had suffered during the season by making several trades and free agent signings.
 On July 17, 2021, the team traded Nolan Patrick and Philippe Myers to the Nashville Predators in exchange for defenseman Ryan Ellis.
-The following week the team traded for defenseman Rasmus Ristolainen from the Buffalo Sabres in exchange for Robert Hagg, a 2021 first-round pick, and a 2023 second-round pick; and traded Voracek back to the Columbus Blue Jackets for forward Cam Atkinson.
+The following week the team traded for defenseman Rasmus Ristolainen from the Buffalo Sabres in exchange for Robert Hägg, a 2021 first-round pick, and a 2023 second-round pick; and traded Voracek back to the Columbus Blue Jackets for forward Cam Atkinson.
 The team also signed veteran defenseman Keith Yandle, back up goaltender Martin Jones and forward Derick Brassard to short-term deals.

 The Flyers began the 2021–22 season off to a steady pace by winning six out of the first ten games of the season, however once again things would start to fall apart for the team.
 Newly acquired Ryan Ellis was placed on injured reserved on November 16 and would be out for the remainder of the season, due to a lower body injury sustained in the preseason.
 The team then went on a ten-game losing streak at which point Alain Vigneault was fired from head coaching duties following a 7–1 loss to the Tampa Bay Lightning, and replaced by assistant coach Mike Yeo.
 The team would show a brief sign of resurgence under Yeo before the team collapsed again by losing a franchise record thirteen games in a row.
 In early February, center Sean Couturier was ruled out for the rest of the season after completing back surgery for an injury sustained earlier in the year.
 On March 17, longtime Flyers captain Claude Giroux played in his 1,000th career NHL game, a 5–4 home victory over the Nashville Predators, becoming the second Flyer in history to play 1000 games with the franchise.
 On March 19, Giroux was traded along with Connor Bunnaman, German Rubtsov and a 2024 fifth-round pick to the Florida Panthers in exchange for Owen Tippett, a 2024 first-round draft pick, and a 2023 third-round pick.
 The team finished the season with the fourth worst record in the league going 25–46–11, failing to make the playoffs.